MetPX/sarracenia/doc/sr_subscribe.1.rst

 tion.
 A message that matched against the accept regexp pattern, will have its remote_file plied this keyword option.
 This keyword has priority over the preceeding **filename** one.

-e **regexp pattern** can be use to set directory parts if part of the message is put to parenthesis. **sr_sender** can use these parts to build the directory name.
+The **regexp pattern** can be use to set directory parts if part of the message is put to parenthesis. **sr_sender** can use these parts to build the directory name.
 The rst enclosed parenthesis strings will replace keyword **${0}** in the directory name... the second **${1}** etc.